hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ## Smart link generation

-Smart links may be created on the dashboard or through the HOKO SDK, in order to allow users to share platform independent links directly to the relevant content.
+Smart links may be created on the dashboard or directly through the HOKO SDK, in order to allow users to share platform independent links directly to the relevant content.

 ### Smart links from templates